Advanced encryption protecting your python codebase.

 $

-If your license is valid, then this command will give the Exit Code (EC) of #0 (zero), otherwise an invalid licence will be indicated by the EC of #1 (one).
-You should run this command after any automated build tasks to ensure you haven't created code with an unexpected 24hr limitation.
+If your licence is valid, this command will give the Exit Code (EC) of #0 (zero); otherwise, an invalid licence will be indicated by the EC of #1 (one).
+You should run this command after any automated build tasks to ensure you haven't created code with an unexpected 24-hour limitation.

 Price Plans

-Due to the way PyPi requires you to upload a new release to change your documentation we have moved our price plan information over to the Dashboard site.
-If you do not see a price you like, then please email us so we can discuss your situation and requirements.
+Our price plans are detailed on our Dashboard.
+If you do not see a price you like, please email us so we can discuss your situation and requirements.

 Usage

-We have worked hard to ensure that the encryption/decryption process is a simple as possible.
-Here are a few examples of how it works, and how to use the features provided.
-If you need advice on the process encrypt or import your code, please contact us for assistance.
+We have worked hard to ensure that the encryption/decryption process is as simple as possible.
+Here are a few examples of how it works and how to use the features provided.
+If you need advice on how to encrypt or import your code, please contact us for assistance.

 How do I protect my Python source code?